jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - disallowed (algorithm and/or key length is no longer allowed for the indicated use)

 - 3.6.2 Cryptographic methods (e.g., symmetric, asymmetric, elliptic curves, quantum)
+  - **Confusion**: the principle of making the relationship between the key and the ciphertext as complex as possible
+  - **Diffusion***: the principle of spreading the influence of a single plaintext bit over as much of the ciphertext as possible
   - **Symmetric** encryption: uses the same key for encryption and decryption
     - symmetric encryption uses a shared secret key available to all users of the cryptosystem
     - symmetric encryption is faster than asymmetric encryption because smaller keys can be used for the same level of protection